hbdevelop1/the3stones/The3Stonesreadme.txt

 I take care that my allocation are registered by invoking the overloaded operator new and array new.

 30.5
-Not all arrays need to be pointed to by scoped_array this is required for classes defining a destructor for buit-in type arrays and classes without destructor, scoped_ptr should be used. or scoped_array specialized and it destructor is redefined to use deleteo<>
+Not all arrays need to be pointed to by scoped_array, which calls delete [] at destruction this is required for classes defining a destructor for buit-in type arrays and classes without destructor, scoped_ptr should be used. or scoped_array needs to be specialized and its destructor is redefined to use deleteo<>

 30.7 error
 while overloadeding allocator, i was very influenced by the original code, and was trying to use the new keyword